sidward14/gan-lab/README.md

   ~~~
 This will install all necessary dependencies for you and will enable the option to use the package like an API (see "Jupyter Notebook (or Custom Script) Usage" below).

-If you do not wish to use the package like an API (i.e. you just want use the repo by means of running [train.py](./gan_zoo/train.py)), run '$ pip install -r requirements.txt' instead.
+If you do not wish to use the package like an API (i.e. you just want to install dependencies and then just use the repo by means of running [train.py](./gan_zoo/train.py)), run '$ pip install -r requirements.txt' instead.

 ## Basic Usage on Command-line